 Phase Three: Perform

 The team is working seamlessly with clear goals and a sense of progress.
 Each member works interdependently with other members, respecting one another’s roles and responsibilities.
 They’ll often work their hardest as the project comes to a close.
+On both an individual and collective level, we tend to work fastest as projects come to a close.

 5 Strategies for Preventing Project Fatigue